-Vader introducing is storming a rebel ship and interrogating someone on the spot.
+Vader's introductory scene - storming a rebel ship and interrogating someone (with a one-handed Neck Lift) on the spot.
 It's the bearing of someone in command.
-Then in his neck scene, he teaches Admiral Motti, to respect The Force.
-Casual, effortless choking from across the room; everyone in the room is scared of him.
+Then in his next scene, he teaches Admiral Motti to respect the Force.
+Casual, effortless choking from across the room, with some Deadpan Snark on top; everyone else in the room, with the exception of Tarkin, is rightly scared of him.

 I find your lack of faith disturbing.